Learning with Interpretable Structure from Gated RNN: Experiments and Discussions

 \subsubsection{Graphical Illustration of FSA}

-In order to visualize the corresponding FSA for each RNN model, we focus on our first method LISOR-k as an example and choose the number of clusters $k$ that most approaches the average number.
-In task ``0110", for LISOR-k, the average number of $k$ that first achieves accuracy 1.0 for MGU, SRN, GRU and LSTM are 6, 11, 11.2 and 14.6.
-Thus we set the number of clusters for MGU to be 6 from trail 3, SRN to be 9 from trial 2, GRU to be 9 from trail 5, LSTM to be 13 from trial 1, respectively.
+In order to visualize the corresponding FSA for each RNN model, we focus on our first method LISOR-k and task ``0110" as an example.
+LISOR-x and task ``000" have similar results.
+We choose the number of clusters $k$ that most approaches the average number.
+For LISOR-k, the average number of $k$ that first achieves accuracy 1.0 for MGU, SRN, GRU and LSTM are 6, 11, 11.2 and 14.6 according to Table~\ref{table:accuracy of 0110}.
+Thus, we set the number of clusters for MGU to be 6 from trail 3, SRN to be 9 from trial 2, GRU to be 9 from trail 5, LSTM to be 13 from trial 1, respectively.

 We then illustrate FSAs' structure to give people a visual impression of the proposed LISOR's output in Figure~\ref{FSA 0110}, drawn by Graphviz~\cite{DBLP:books/sp/04/EllsonGKNW04}.
 Here we use gray circle and double circle to represent start and accepting states, respectively.
 We mark paths of 0110 sequence by red color.
 As can be seen, for all length-4 zero-one sequences, only 0110 will eventually lead us to an accepting state by following the transitions in illustrated FSAs, and other sequences cannot reach the accepting state.
 We want to emphasize that by following the flow of FSAs, transitions between states are caused directly by input word.
-We need not do any numerical calculation as we done in RNN models, thus making the whole process easier to be understandable.
+We need not do any numerical calculation that is done in RNN models, thus making the whole process easier to be simulated by human beings.
+In this way, the learned FSAs are interpretable since they conform to the definition of interpretability mentioned in the first paragraph of Introduction.

-We also illustrate FSAs' structure of ``000" task in Figure~\ref{FSA 000}.
-Similar to task ``000", we only focus on LISOR-k as an example and choose the number of clusters $k$ that most approaches the average number.
-For LISOR-k, the average number of $k$ that first achieves accuracy 0.7 for MGU, SRN, GRU and LSTM are 13.6, 72.2, 159.4 and 31.8.
-Thus we set the number of clusters for MGU to be 6 from trail 2, SRN to be 28 from trial 2, GRU to be 85 from trail 4, LSTM to be 19 from trial 4, respectively.
-We can see that the corresponding FSAs are much more complex than those of task ``0110".
-Due to the complexity of this task, different positive sequences will have different ways to reach the final accept state, thus we do not mark paths of transitions by positive sequences.